-After the student completes the Residency stage, students will submit a Dissertation in Professional Practice Proposal.
+Students will submit a Dissertation in Professional Practice Proposal at the end of year 1 before completing EDOC9302 Research Models & Methods.
 The proposal should include a topic, rationale, and recommended methodologies for the study.
 Students are encouraged from the beginning of the program to identify a problem of practice as the focus of their dissertation.
 A problem of practice dissertation describes a challenge in educational practice, empirically investigates the challenge and/or test solution(s) to address the challenge, generates actionable implications, and appropriately communicates these implications to relevant stakeholders.
 Follow the submission guidelines.